fivetran/dbt_aws_cloud_cost/README.md

       table: report_table_example
       name: aws_cost_schema_source_1

-    # etc....
+    # include as many sources as you'd like
 ```

 ##### Recommended: Incorporate unioned sources into DAG
 Please be aware that the native `aws_cloud_cost` source connection set up in the package will not function when the union-feature is utilized.
-Although the data will be correctly transformed, you will not observe the sources linked to the package models in the Directed Acyclic Graph (DAG).
+Although the package will run correctly and the data will be correctly transformed, you will not observe the sources linked to the package models in the Directed Acyclic Graph (DAG).

 To properly incorporate all of your AWS Cloud Cost connectors into your project's DAG:

-1. Define each source provided to the `aws_cloud_cost_sources` variable in a `.yml` file in your project.
+1. Define each source provided to the `aws_cloud_cost_sources` variable in a `.yml` file in your project's `models/` pathway.
 Utilize the following template for the `source`-level configurations, and, **most importantly**, copy and paste the table and column-level definitions:

 <details>
   <summary><i>Expand for source template</i></summary>